Subsentio Safe Harbor Compliance Program

 - You Receive a Surveillance Order: A law enforcement agency (LEA) serves your company with a court order requiring electronic surveillance of a subscriber

-- Subsentio Reviews the Order: We review the court order to determine whether it is valid.
+- Subsentio Reviews the Order: We review the court order to determine whether it is valid (in the US, Belgium, Canada, and Australia).
 If so, we proceed to the next step.
 If not, we notify the law enforcement agency of the defect and advise on how it may be cured.

 - Subsentio Activates the Surveillance: We initiate the electronic intercept as required by the court order and begin comprehensive administration, tracking and reporting.
 If the surveillance is disrupted our engineers act swiftly to help diagnose and solve the problem.